7se7en/yuruCanvas/README.md

 * Double Click : Add new bubble
 * Left Click and Drag : Move bubble around
 * Right Click and Drag to another Bubble: Connect to bubbles together with a line
+* Double Click on Bubble -> Edit -> Toggleable : Makes a bubble function as a switch that shows/hide its connection lines, bubbles connected to it, and those bubbles' connection lines

 # Quick Way to Load files